raje2/ProspectaAssignment/README.md

 ### Answers to the Challenge

-1. **How will you tackle the challenge above?**
+## 1. How will you tackle the challenge above?
-   To tackle the CSV processing challenge, I would first read the input CSV file and evaluate each cell's content.
-If a cell contains a numeric value, I would store it directly.
-For cells with formulas, I would parse and evaluate them, ensuring that I can handle basic arithmetic operations and variable references.
-After processing the data, I would output the results to a new CSV file.
+To tackle the challenge of reading a CSV file and calculating values from formulas, the following approach is used:
+- **Step 1:** Read the CSV file line by line and store the data in a matrix (2D array).
+- **Step 2:** Create a method to identify whether a cell contains a formula (e.g., `=5+A1`) or a regular number.
+- **Step 3:** If a cell contains a formula, break it down, retrieve the referenced values (e.g., `A1`), compute the result, and replace the formula with the computed value.
+- **Step 4:** After all calculations are done, write the updated data back into a new CSV file.

-2. **What type of errors would you check for?**
+## 2. What type of errors would you check for?
-   I would check for various types of errors, such as syntax errors in formulas, undefined variable references, and invalid data types.
-Additionally, I would ensure to handle cases like division by zero to prevent runtime issues.
+The code checks for the following types of errors:
+- **Incorrect cell references:** For example, referencing a non-existent cell like `D4`.
+- **Malformed formulas:** Formulas without operators or with invalid characters will be flagged.
+- **Empty or missing cells:** Cells with missing values may cause issues during calculations.
+- **Number format errors:** If a formula references a string instead of a number, it will trigger a format error.

-3. **How might a user break your code?**
+## 3. How might a user break your code?
-   Users might break the code by entering invalid formulas, such as incorrect syntax or using non-numeric values, which could lead to parsing errors.
-Large or complex CSV files could also affect performance, and circular references in formulas could cause infinite loops during evaluation.
-To ensure reliability, I would implement error handling and validation checks throughout the program.
+A user might break the code by:
+- **Entering invalid formulas:** For example, formulas like `=A+1` or using unsupported operators might cause issues.
+- **Referencing non-existent cells:** Cells such as `Z10` that don't exist in the CSV would crash the program.
+- **Leaving cells empty or using non-numeric values:** If text or empty cells are used in place of numbers, the program might not work as expected.